 In \cite{toendha}, To\"en constructs ``derived Hall algebras" associated to triangulated categories arising as homotopy categories of model categories whose objects are modules over a sufficiently finitary differential graded category over $\mathbb F_q$.
 In doing so, he develops a formula for the multiplication in this algebra in such a way that it can be regarded as a generalization of the formula for the multiplication in an ordinary Hall algebra.
 This formula was verified for more general triangulated categories, still satisfying certain finiteness conditions, by Xiao and Xu \cite{xx}.
 However, none of these methods can yet be applied to the root category, as it does not satisfy these finiteness assumptions.

-In this paper, we seek to generalize To\"en's development of derived Hall algebras, using a modification of his proof to establish derived Hall algebras corresponding to triangulated categories arising as homotopy categories for more general stable homotopy theories.
+In this paper, we seek to generalize To\"en's development of derived Hall algebras.
+Specifically, we modify his proof to establish derived Hall algebras corresponding to triangulated categories arising as homotopy categories for more general stable homotopy theories.